- Shehri Updates

 - Other Projects

-Shehri Success Stories A small sampling of our efforts in the public interest includes: As a result of advocacy and public interest litigation demolition of Glass Towers illegal encroachment on the notified road-widening of Clifton Road.
+Shehri's Success Stories A small sampling of our efforts in the public interest includes: As a result of advocacy and public interest litigation demolition of Glass Towers illegal encroachment took place on the notified road-widening of Clifton Road.
 This action saved the road from being constricted.
 As a result of advocacy and and public interest litigation saving of 480-acre Gutter Baghicha Park on Manghopir Road.
 This is the largest open recreational space in a low income congested area of...Read more →

 The right of access to information is not just a fundamental right of every citizen but also a vital instrument for sustaining a civilized and democratic society.
 It enables citizens to know the true facts and thus objectively evaluate or monitor the performance of their government.
 The right to information is critical to the process of strengthening good governance, accountability and transparency.

 Understanding the concept: Any citizen has the right to access information and record held by public bodies, subject to some restrictions.
-FOI refers to a situation in which citizens can easily seek and receive information from the government department and public bodies.
+FOI refers to a situation in which citizens can easily seek and receive information from the government departments and public bodies.

 Shehri - Police Interaction for Improved Policing of Human Rights Violations